dannynelson/guitar-quest/README.md

-x send notifcations from a guitarquest email x update notifications
-- handle permissions and restricting pages
-- stup email confirmation, and email notifications for piece comments/grades and new quests, lesson payment confirmation, and email unsubscribe page
+x send notifcations from a guitarquest email x update notifications x handle permissions and restricting pages x stup email confirmation, and email notifications for piece comments/grades and new quests,
 - make sure username and password are secure x don't include history in default response
 - site still logs out pretty frequently (it should almost never log out?)